MicrosoftDocs/win32/desktop-src/DirectShow/cbasecontrolvideo.md

 ---
-Description: 'The CBaseControlVideo class implements the IBasicVideo interface and controls the video properties of a generic video window.
-Generally, a CBaseControlVideo object is a video renderer that draws video into a window on the display.' ms.assetid: '16fc1b0a-e5b5-4f33-ac2b-5acff61bab81'
+Description: The CBaseControlVideo class implements the IBasicVideo interface and controls the video properties of a generic video window.
+Generally, a CBaseControlVideo object is a video renderer that draws video into a window on the display. ms.assetid: 16fc1b0a-e5b5-4f33-ac2b-5acff61bab81
 title: CBaseControlVideo class
+ms.date: 05/31/2018
+ms.topic: interface
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # CBaseControlVideo class

 ![cbasecontrolvideo class hierarchy](images/wctrl02.png)

-The **CBaseControlVideo** class implements the [**IBasicVideo**](ibasicvideo.md) interface and controls the video properties of a generic video window.
+The **CBaseControlVideo** class implements the [**IBasicVideo**](/windows/win32/Control/nn-control-ibasicvideo?branch=master) interface and controls the video properties of a generic video window.
 Generally, a **CBaseControlVideo** object is a video renderer that draws video into a window on the display.

 Many **CBaseControlVideo** member functions require only that the video renderer be connected to a filter graph.
 If it is not connected, member functions will return **VFW\_E\_NOT\_CONNECTED**.
 Properties set on a video renderer persist between successive connections and disconnections.
 All applications should ensure that they reset the renderer properties before starting a presentation.